WBFS-TV: Sale to Paramount and affiliation with UPN

 In 1994, Combined reached an agreement to sell WBFS-TV and WGBS-TV to Paramount Stations Group.
-As a consequence, Paramount announced that the two stations would join the soon-to-be created United Paramount Network (UPN), which was created through a programming partnership with Chris-Craft, and that WBFS-TV and WDZL would swap proposed affiliations to leave WBFS-TV with UPN and WDZL with The WB.
+As a consequence, Paramount announced that the two stations would join the forthcoming United Paramount Network (UPN), which was created through a programming partnership with Chris-Craft, and that WBFS-TV and WDZL would swap proposed affiliations to leave WBFS-TV with UPN and WDZL with The WB.
 Even though the deal did not close for nearly a year—as it was dependent on Paramount selling another Philadelphia station, WTXF—WBFS joined the new UPN at its launch on January 16, 1995.

 As UPN expanded in programming offering, the sports teams left.
 The Heat had returned to WBFS-TV in 1993, but they signed a deal with WAMI-TV (channel 69) in 1998.
 The Marlins followed suit in 1999.

 In 2000, Paramount's parent company Viacom merged with CBS, making WBFS a sister station to CBS owned-and-operated station WFOR-TV.
-WBFS moved into WFOR-TV's facilities in Doral, and the two Miami stations and WTVX in the West Palm Beach market, which had been owned alongside WBFS by Paramount and Viacom prior to the merger, were placed under one general manager.
+WBFS moved into WFOR-TV's facilities in Doral, and the two Miami stations and WTVX in the West Palm Beach market, which had been owned alongside WBFS by Paramount and Viacom prior to the merger, were placed under one general manager: Steve Mauldin, who had been leading WFOR-TV since 1998.
 However, revenue was flat to down across the three stations, and WBFS-TV's share of Miami designated market area TV revenues slipped from 8.7 to 7.3 percent between 2001 and 2006.

 Since being consolidated with WFOR-TV, WBFS-TV has occasionally aired CBS network programming to accommodate the CBS station's coverage of news and weather events and Miami Dolphins preseason coverage (to which WFOR-TV holds the rights).

-Transition to MyNetworkTV
+Transition to MyNetworkTV, independence and The CW

 On January 24, 2006, CBS Corporation (which had been formed from the split of Viacom in two) and Time Warner's Warner Bros.
 Entertainment division announced that they would dissolve UPN and The WB, moving some of their programming to a newly created network, The CW.
-Of the 15 CBS Corporation-owned UPN affiliates, 11 were chosen as charter affiliates of The CW; WBFS-TV was not included, as the deal also included a long-term affiliation pact with Tribune Broadcasting stations—including WBZL (the former WDZL).
+Twelve CBS-owned UPN stations were chosen as charter affiliates of The CW; WBFS-TV was not included, as the deal also included a long-term affiliation pact with 16 Tribune Broadcasting stations—including WBZL (the former WDZL, later renamed WSFL).

 To serve affiliates of the two networks not selected for The CW—namely its own—News Corporation announced the creation of MyNetworkTV on February 22, 2006.
-CBS could have kept its jilted stations independent, but it opted to affiliate three of them—WBFS-TV; WUPL in New Orleans, similarly situated to WBFS-TV; and WTCN-CD in the West Palm Beach market—with MyNetworkTV in July.
+After initially announcing plans that May to take WBFS-TV independent, CBS opted to affiliate three of its stations—WBFS-TV; WUPL in New Orleans, similarly situated to WBFS-TV; and WTCN-CA in the West Palm Beach market—with MyNetworkTV in July.